browserengineering/book/book/security.md

     <i> by crashoverride</i></p>

-Every user's browser would then download and run the `evil.js` script, which might read `document.cookie` and send[^how-send] it to the attacker.
+Every user's browser would then download and run the `evil.js` script, which might read `document.cookie` and send[^how-send][^cross-domain-xhr] it to the attacker.
 The attacker could then impersonate other users, posting as them or misusing any other capabilities those users had in our service.

 [^how-send]: In a real browser, `evil.js` might use cross-domain
-     `XMLHttpRequest`s[^cross-domain-xhr] to secretly send that cookie
+     `XMLHttpRequest`s to secretly send that cookie
      to the attacker's server, or even add hidden images or scripts to the page, thereby triggering requests.
 In our limited browser these won't work, but the evil script can, for example, replace